shreshthkapai/schwarzschild/docs/visualization.md

 ## 1. WebGL Pipeline

-The renderer operates on a scene composed of static meshes (Spheres, Starfield) and dynamic line primitives (Geodesics).
+The renderer translates physics results into visual primitives using a standard GLES3/WebAssembly bridge.

 ### Coordinate Transformation
 Physics calculations are performed in Schwarzschild spherical coordinates $(r, \theta, \phi)$.
 These are converted to Cartesian $(x, y, z)$ for rendering: